 Ps.
 19:11, “Moreover by them [God’s commands] Your servant is warned,

 And in keeping them, there is great reward.”

 Ps 119:32, “I will run the course of Your commandments,

 When you love, it is not difficult to obey.
 It is not difficult for people who are in love to obey one another.
 It is not difficult for a man who loves his wife to obey her.
 If she says, “Please take out the garbage,” he will do it for her.
 This is not irksome–a little tedious, but not irksome!
 A burden occurs where there is a lack of love.

-We know that God has given to us divine directives in His Word for our own good, for our own benefit.
-I grant you, some of the directives we may not fully comprehend.
-We may not understand why, and we may question some of them but, nevertheless, God obligates us to do them.
-Later in eternity He might explain to us the full rationale for His principles for life.
+We know that God has given us divine directives in His Word for our own good, for our own benefit.
+I grant you some of the directives we may not fully comprehend.
+We may not understand why, and we may question some of them, but God obligates us to do them.
+Later in eternity, He might explain to us the full rationale for His principles for life.

 Jesus said that Pharisees put religious burdens on people (Mt 23:4).
 Jesus offered to lift religious burdens (Mt 11:29,30).
 Faith in Him abolishes religious burdens.